BrendaHub/monkov/README.md

 - Front end router
 - front and back seperated
 - ES6/7 syntax
-- Markdown editor
+- Built-in markdown editor
-- Tags and categories modules
+- Add tags and category to your articles
-- Admin system
-- Smooth animation

 ## Modules

 ### Client

-The blog pages to show on your website.
+The blog pages on your website.

 You can customize the widgets, the themes, the navigation menu and the personal informations.